subamanis/mezura/README.md

     This represents the number of the producers (threads that will traverse the given directories), and consumers (threads that will parse whatever files the producers found).
-    (there is also always one producer thread that is traversing the given dir).

     If this command is not provided, the numbers will be chosen based on the available threads on your machine.
 Generally, a good ratio of producers-consumers is 1:3